tc39/notes/meetings/2019-10/october-3.md

 WH: They’re not *all* random, they have a version number in the middle.

-MCN: Why not both apis?
+MPC: Why not both apis?
 It seems like low cost to us to support both, but not supporting both would be an unnecessary burden on the developer to write conversions with lots of pitfalls.

 BEC: I think that’s a really fair point.
 I think we haven’t answered that question yet, but it would paint ourselves into corner to only support one.
 Folks have made a case for both.
 I just want this to be a really straightforward API for everyone using it.